HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Watering

-The trunk and fleshy leaves will store some water so Sago Palms do well with fairly long spells of no watering.
-However they're not a true succulent so will perish if they're never watered.
+The trunk and fleshy leaves will store water, so Sago Palms do well with fairly long spells of no watering.
+However they're not true succulents so will perish if they're never watered.

-The real danger for these houseplants is overwatering, too much will encourage rot and that's what you need to be careful of.
+The real danger for these houseplants is overwatering, long periods of soggy soil from poor drainage will encourage rot and that's what you need to be careful of.
 So water well and then don't do it again until the soil is almost completely dry.
 In Winter, when there is less light and temperatures are cooler you'll find you only need to water occasionally.

 Humidity